Blinding snow squalls lead to deadly pileup on I-81 in Pennsylvania

-The Associated Press reports that at least three people were killed in the collision.
+The Associated Press reported that at least three people were killed in the collision.

+From February 2021: 133-car pileup on Fort Worth highway during freezing rain leaves at least 6 dead

 Several drivers were reportedly trapped in their vehicles as other cars unwittingly slammed into the wreck from behind.
 Multiple vehicles caught fire, leaving a mangled heap of metal to burn as first responders struggled to reach the accident scene.

-John Fetterman, lieutenant governor of Pennsylvania, tweeted “Gisele and I express our *deepest* condolences over this morning’s horrific crash on Interstate 81 in Schuylkill County and gratitude to the first responders on the scene.”
+John Fetterman, lieutenant governor of Pennsylvania, tweeted, “Gisele and I express our *deepest* condolences over this morning’s horrific crash on Interstate 81 in Schuylkill County and gratitude to the first responders on the scene.”

 One particularly distressing video (caution: strong language) posted to social media depicts a man exiting his vehicle seconds before it is obliterated by an oncoming traveler.